MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Python2.x/MultipleFoldersProgram/README.md

 ### How to make programs use other programs

 A program is a parent if it is in a folder above a child program.
-The opposite is also true.
 Parent importing a child program is demonstrated in the TopLevelModule.
 Import using "from <folder_path>
 import <module_name>".
 Child importing a parent program is demonstrated in the SubSubLevelOneModule.
-First, the parents package (read folder) has to be added to the sys.path. sys.path is a list of strings where Python is going to search for modules to import.
+First, the parent's package (read folder) has to be added to the sys.path attribute. sys.path attribute is a list of strings where Python is going to search for modules to import.

 ### Python packages, modules and imports